Q: Could the Slovak immigrants read?

 Male literacy, 1900 census, Kingdom of Hungary.
 Green 90%-80%; light green 80%-70%; yellow 70%-60%; amber 60%-50%; red 50%-40%; purple 40%-30%; blue 30%-20%.
 (Male literacy by state ranged from over 90% to 60% in the U.S. in 1900.)

 Literacy was higher in some towns, including Bratislava and Košice, than in their surrounding counties.
 In the Slovak majority area, literacy was higher in the counties with a higher percentage of Lutherans and lower in the counties with a Rusyn minority (see the right sidebar).
 In addition to Slovak and (or) Hungarian in grade school, those who went to high school (a minority of the population in the 19th century) also learned Latin and usually German.

-The Slovak spelling system with its high match between the letters and pronunciation enables the students to read any Slovak text after the 1st grade, which also applies to the students in Slovakia's schools that teach all the subjects in Hungarian.
+The Slovak spelling system with its high match between the letters and pronunciation enables the students to read any Slovak text in the first grade, which also applies to the students in Slovakia's schools that teach all the subjects in Hungarian.
 Intellectual curiosity and education then decide to what level of sophistication people take their literacy from there.
 In simplified terms (see below), the spelling system generates 99% literacy.
 Under the circumstances, the Slovak Statistical Office does not trace literacy as a separate category, it is seen as subsumed under "education."

 The exception are some of those Roma who did not learn Slovak or Hungarian at home, started school without speaking the language of education (no schools teach all the subjects in Romani), and did not manage to learn its spoken as well as written versions at the same time.
 Some of them may have remained illiterate in Slovak or Hungarian (as well as Romani) although they do not fall under the category of people with no education in the census.
 Ivan Mižgár, Mayor of the all-Romani village of Žehra, dropped out of middle school after the 6th grade, but his defense lawyer, Ivan Valko, used the argument of his apparent illiteracy before the mayor was sentenced for misuse of public funds in 2014.